 In November 2020, we announced we'd be funding a new phase 2a trial leading on from these previous studies funded by the MJFF and Parkinson's UK.
-Early results show the drug is safe to use for people with Parkinson's and beneficial for those who experience dyskinesia.
-The next steps for larger clinical trials, and ultimately a life-changing new treatment, are being planned.
+Results announced in July 2023 show the drug is safe to use for people with Parkinson's and it is beneficial for those who experience dyskinesia.
+But the trial also showed that the drug had a positive effect on other motor symptoms of Parkinson's, such as slowness, stiffness and tremor.